tfdsoft/famidash/CONTRIBUTING.md

 ### NerdBoy628's level editor
-* **This editor is still a work in progress.** Some features are absent or are being wokred on.
+* **This editor is still a work in progress.** Some features are absent or are being worked on.
 However, the rest of the steps from the Famidash Level Editor can be applied here.

 ### Tiled level editor